TampereJS/tamperejs-org/README.md

-# TampereJS org
+# TampereJS-org

-This repository defines and controls all the resources, processes, events etc. of TampereJS.
+This repository defines TampereJS community as open source and controls all the resources, processes, events etc.

 ## Mission